X9hRRDys/latex-labeler/readme.md

 When working with a LaTeX file that includes sections, you can include the section number in equation numbering in the compiled document.
-This can be archieved by adding the following lines to the LaTeX preamble:
+This can be achieved by adding the following lines to the LaTeX preamble:

 ``` latex
 \numberwithin{equation}{section}